 Capacity is typically expressed in units per period.
 For example, a plant might produce ten units per hour.
 The higher the capacity, the more products it can make.

 Demonstrated capacity is an essential calculation for businesses to understand and use to make informed decisions about production.
-The formula and examples provided in this article should help you know how it works and how you can apply it to your own business.
+The formula and examples in this article should help you know how it works and how to apply it to your business.

 Thanks for reading!